Blame It on Rio: Production

 The film was shot on location in Rio de Janeiro.
-Michelle Johnson, who was 17 at the time of filming, received permission from a court to appear topless and bottomless in some scenes of the film.
-The film marked Demi Moore's first in a series of topless appearances on the big screen.

 Reception

 Vincent Canby of The New York Times, reviewing Blame It on Rio, wrote "there's not a single funny or surprising moment in the movie.
 However, Blame It on Rio is not simply humorless.
 It also spreads gloom.
 It's one of those unfortunate projects that somehow suggests that everyone connected with the movie hated it and all of the other people involved."
 Hugh Lamberton of The Canberra Times described Blame It on Rio as "one of the worst movies ever made and definitely the most banal piece of rubbish to have Michael Caine's name on the credits—and he has quite a few bombs to his credit."
-Roger Ebert gave the film one out of five stars, writing: "It's really unsettling to see how casually this movie takes a serious situation.
+Roger Ebert gave the film one out of four stars, writing: "It's really unsettling to see how casually this movie takes a serious situation.
 A disturbed girl is using sex to play mind games with a middle-aged man, and the movie get its yuks with slapstick scenes...What's shocking is how many first-rate talents are associated with this sleaze."

 Chris Chase of The New York Times cited Blame It on Rio as part of a new wave of films addressing the topic of teenage sexuality, alongside Angel, Risky Business, and Reckless.

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 7% based on 27 reviews, with an average rating of 3.4/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 11% based on 28 reviews.
 The website's critics consensus reads, "It isn't clear who is most culpable for this creepy comedy's sheer wrongness, but its smarmy laughs and uncomfortable romance will leave audiences feeling guilty long afterward."

-Michelle Johnson was nominated for the Golden Raspberry Award for Worst New Star at the 5th Golden Raspberry Awards.
+Michelle Johnson was nominated for the Golden Raspberry Award for Worst New Star at the 5th Golden Raspberry Awards, losing to Olivia d'Abo for Bolero and Conan the Destroyer.